opendp/opendp/docs/source/getting-started/examples_intro.rst

 We will use the `Labour Force Survey microdata <https://ec.europa.eu/eurostat/web/microdata/public-microdata/labour-force-survey>`_ released by Eurostat for a few reasons:

 1. **Generality:** The dataset is relatively general, with variables and contexts accessible to users across various domains.
-2. **Sample Utility:** The public micro-data is a sample of the more thorough research microdata available through scientific use files.
-Methods developed with the public microdata are designed to also work on the scientific files.
-Researchers can request access to the full dataset through Eurostat.
+2. **Sample Utility:** The public microdata is a sample of the private, full microdata.
+Methods developed with the public microdata will also work on the private microdata, and researchers can request access to the full dataset through Eurostat.

 Dataset Description
 -------------------